Sanjana897/Coding_tutorials/README.md

 # Coding_tutorials
-HTML and CSS taught by Zoe Fraade-Blanar
+HTML, CSS and JavaScript taught by Zoe Fraade-Blanar

 Python taught by Joseph Versoza